Browning Hi-Power: P35

-The early 1970s is also when Hi Power first became available in the 7.65×21mm Parabellum caliber.
+The early 1970s is also when Hi-Power first became available in the 7.65×21mm Parabellum caliber.
 Released for markets such as France and Germany, where the civilian use of military calibers was restricted.

-In 1973, due to rising labor costs in Belgium, production of the Hi Power was partially moved to Viana do Castelo, Portugal.
+In 1973, due to rising labor costs in Belgium, production of the Hi-Power was partially moved to Viana do Castelo, Portugal.
 FN would still continue to produce parts in Belgium, but finishing and assembly would henceforth be completed in Viana do Castelo.

+Mark II

-The Mark II, released in 1982, was the next significant iteration of the Hi Power series of pistols.
-Designed in response to some of the long enduring criticisms of the Hi Power design, the Mark II features several upgrades, including ambidextrous thumb safety, 3-dot low profile sights, and a throated barrel.
+The Mark II, released in 1982, was the next significant iteration of the Hi-Power series of pistols.

+Designed in response to some of the long enduring criticisms of the Hi-Power design, the Mark II features several upgrades, including ambidextrous thumb safety, 3-dot low profile sights, and a throated barrel.

 The Mark II can be easily recognized by the rib atop the slide, as well as the water drain hole below the muzzle.

+Mark III

 The Mark III was another advancement over the Mark II released in 1989, which featured a firing pin safety, adjustable front and rear iron sights, and a black epoxy finish.

-The Mark III is the first Hi Power variant available in .40 S&W. Early variants of the Mark III featured forged frames, as was the standard for all Hi Powers, while later Mark III’s switched to a cast frame.
+The Mark III is the first Hi-Power variant available in .40 S&W. Early variants of the Mark III featured forged frames, as was the standard for all Hi-Powers, while later Mark III’s switched to a cast frame.

 This change was prompted by reports of failure in pistols chambered for the then new .40 S&W cartridge.
-Cast frames were used on all Hi Power variants from the early 1990s to their discontinuation in 2018.
+Cast frames were used on all Hi-Power variants from the early 1990s to their discontinuation in 2018.

-Several variants of the Mark III were released, including: